-- The objective of this HKFRS is to specify the accounting for assets held for sale, and the presentation and disclosure of discontinued operations.
-In particular, the HKFRS requires: - (a) assets that meet the criteria to be classified as held for sale to be measured at the lower of carrying amount and fair value less costs to sell, and depreciation on such assets to cease; and - (b) assets that meet the criteria to be classified as held for sale to be presented separately on the face of the balance sheetin the statement of financial position and the results of discontinued operations to be presented separately in the income statement of comprehensive income.
+- 1 The objective of this HKFRS is to specify the accounting for assets held for sale, and the presentation and disclosure of discontinued operations.
+In particular, the HKFRS requires: - (a) assets that meet the criteria to be classified as held for sale to be measured at the lower of carrying amount and fair value less costs to sell, and depreciation on such assets to cease; and - (b) assets that meet the criteria to be classified as held for sale to be presented separately in the statement of financial position and the results of discontinued operations to be presented separately in the statement of comprehensive income.